f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 Domains and Certificates:
 ---------------------------
-Below is a screen shot of the base options for an "HTTP LB Domains and LB Type" Object.
+Below is a screen shot of the options for an "HTTP LB Domains and LB Type" Object.

 .. figure:: ./images/recommended_practices/domains_certs.png
    :align: center

-Base Settings for Domains:
+Options and Settings for Domains:
    * Can have up to 32 Domains Per HTTP-LB
    * Wildcard prefix is supported (example in picture above)
    * SAN Certificates are supported
    * Auto Certificate utilizes Let's Encrypt for a Primary Domain Delegated to Distributed Cloud DNS.
-Also option for Auto Certificate with user managed DNS.
-Customer needs to buildout the challenge record manually in DNS or build automation.
+There is an option for Auto Certificate with user managed DNS.
+Customer needs to buildout the challenge record manually in their DNS or build any automation they prefer.

 Typical PoV Settings: